 The Health of Hybrid Entities: How many benefit corporations and social purpose corporations are out there?
 A comparison and data analysis on the SPC’s relative success.

 by Peter Smith

 August 9, 2013

-in Benefit Corporation, Dispute Resolution, Social Enterprise, Social Entrepreneur, social entrepreneurship, Social Purpose Corporation
+in Articles, Benefit Corporation, Dispute Resolution, Social Enterprise, Social Entrepreneur, social entrepreneurship, Social Purpose Corporation

 Last month, over at SocentLaw, I came across an interesting blog post by Haskell Murray explaining a collaborative attempt to quantify how many benefit corporations exist across the US.
 The post is quick to admit that the numbers cannot be completely trusted because the relevant state agencies (usually the secretary of state) don’t necessarily have good data on the number of benefit corporations in their states.
 Benefit Corporations are typically lumped in with traditional corporations, so separating the data can be difficult.
 Nonetheless (and with numbers that are about 1 month old), Mr. Murray’s post explains that there appear to be roughly 251 benefit entities.
 The data includes Maryland’s “benefit LLC” but does not include New Jersey and South Carolina’s benefit corporations, and it does not include Delaware’s recent foray into hybrid entities with its “Public Benefit Corporation” (more on that later).
 Interestingly, the data from the post demonstrates that the state with the most benefit corporations is California, with 85.
 The next closest is Maryland at 38 (and this includes benefit LLCs).